BorislavAngeloff/BorislavAngeloff/README.md

 ## 🚀 Skills

-• Basic HTML & CSS

-• Basic SQL and MongoDB

-• Basic Jmeter

-• Basic Postman

-• Design of test cases and execution

-• Scrum

-• Qase

-• Chrome Dev Tools

-• Basic Jira

-• Trello

-• MS Azure DevOps

-• UiPath- Robotic Process Automation (RPA) Software (Advanced)

-• Java

-• SAP

-• IntelliJ IDEA
+✔ Design of test cases and execution  ✔ Basic HTML & CSS  ✔ Basic SQL and MongoDB  ✔ Basic Jmeter  ✔ Basic Jenkins  ✔ Basic Postman  ✔ Scrum ✔ Qase  ✔ Chrome Dev Tools

-• Visual Studio Code

-• Miro and Canva tools for visualization purposes
+✔ Jira  ✔ Basic Jira  ✔ MS Azure DevOps  ✔ UiPath- Robotic Process Automation (RPA) Software (Advanced)  ✔ Java  ✔ SAP  ✔ IntelliJ IDEA  ✔ Visual Studio Code  ✔ Miro and Canva tools for visualization purposes

-•
+## ✅ Achievements

+### 🟢 Great collaboration with cross-department and cross-country stakeholders
+Working with different departments and the whole group of countries in CCH.
+### 🟢 Support during implementation of major applications
+Financial and business analysis support in projects such as S/4 HANA implementation.
+### 🟢 Lead mobile testing initiative
+Primary mobile tester of the web application during the QA internal assignment.
+### 🟢 No audit findings
+No audit findings for the 6-years in CCH,neither as a financial specialist, nor as a developer.
+### 🟢 Resolved critical client issues
+Fix issues during big project initiatives or for critical month-end processes.
+### 🟢 24 live processes with UiPath
+Consulted, developed, implemented and supported 24 end-to-end processes as a UiPath Developer.

 ## 🌐 Interests